raoul2000/yii2-workflow/guide/concept-source.md

 representation in terms of PHP objects.

 The main Workflow Source component included in the *SimpleWorkflow* package is `raoul2000\workflow\source\php\WorkflowPhpSource`.
 It is designed to process workflow definition provided as regular PHP Arrays.

+Note that it is possible that in the future, other workflow source component are provided like for instance a *WorkflowDbSource* that would read from a database.

 ## Workflow Objects